 The joys and convenience of the Internet also come with many distractions that it offers.
 We deal with information overload every day via various digital media like videos, blogs, and, most of all, social media.
 Same with smartphones which have made our lives so much easier yet more distracting.
 The constant notifications from a wide variety of platforms can really pull students away from lessons and assignments.
 And once a mind is distracted by these notifications, getting sucked into the rabbit hole that is the Internet is inevitable, which ranks high among the challenges of online learning for students.

 Overcoming the challenge

 It is important to identify all elements that distract the mind and keep one away from accomplishing goals.
 If a student is constantly distracted by social media or browsing the internet, they need to identify the time-wasters and flag them.
-This will act as a conscious reminder that these distractions cause more harm than fun and help students stay focused on schoolwork.
+This will act as a conscious reminder that these distractions cause more harm than fun and help students stay focused on schoolwork during online teaching.
 There are free websites and social media blockers that students can turn on during exams or simply turn off notifications when studying.
 Once all tasks are completed, they can take a well-deserved break by going back online, watching TV, or simply reading a book.